kevinbloomquist/flexbox/README.md

 This type of layout might have been intimidating only a few minutes ago - but now that we know flexbox, you might have a better idea of how to arrange this layout.

 Open the folder called pinterestPractice - inside, you'll find an HTML file populated with an assortment of cat photos.
-You'll also see a blank CSS file attached - work with a partner to recreate the layout you see on Pinterest.com.
+You'll also see a (mostly) blank CSS file attached - work with a partner to recreate the layout you see on Pinterest.com.

 Things to consider: